Florian Luca

-Florian Luca (born 16 March 1969, in Galați) is a Romanian mathematician who specializes in number theory with emphasis on Diophantine equations, linear recurrences and the distribution of values of arithmetic functions.
-He has made notable contributions to the proof that irrational automatic numbers are transcendental and the proof of a conjecture of Erdős on the intersection of the Euler Totient function and the sum of divisors function.
+Florian Luca (16 March 1969 – 28 July 2026) was a Romanian mathematician who specialized in number theory with emphasis on Diophantine equations, linear recurrences and the distribution of values of arithmetic functions.
+He made notable contributions to the proof that irrational automatic numbers are transcendental and the proof of a conjecture of Paul Erdős on the intersection of the Euler Totient function and the sum of divisors function.

-Luca graduated with a BS in Mathematics from Alexandru Ioan Cuza University in Iași (1992), and Ph.D. in Mathematics from the University of Alaska Fairbanks (1996).
-He has held various appointments at Syracuse University, Bielefeld University, Czech Academy of Sciences, National Autonomous University of Mexico and the University of the Witwatersrand.
-Currently he is a professor at Stellenbosch University.
-He has co-authored over 500 papers in mathematics with more than 200 co-authors.
+Luca was born in Galați and graduated with a BS in Mathematics from Alexandru Ioan Cuza University in Iași (1992), and Ph.D. in Mathematics from the University of Alaska Fairbanks (1996).
+He held various appointments at Syracuse University, Bielefeld University, Czech Academy of Sciences, National Autonomous University of Mexico, the University of the Witwatersrand, and Stellenbosch University.
+He co-authored over 800 papers in mathematics with more than 350 co-authors.

-He is a recipient of the award of a 2005 Guggenheim Fellowship for Natural Sciences, Latin America & Caribbean.
+He was a recipient of the award of a 2005 Guggenheim Fellowship for Natural Sciences, Latin America & Caribbean.
+In 2024 he received an ERC Synergy Grant and the next year he was awarded an honorary doctorate by the University of Debrecen.

-Luca is an editor-in-chief of Research in Number Theory and INTEGERS: the Electronic Journal of Combinatorial Number Theory, and an editor of the Fibonacci Quarterly.
+He served as an editor-in-chief of Research in Number Theory and INTEGERS: the Electronic Journal of Combinatorial Number Theory, and an editor of the Fibonacci Quarterly.